 How Common are Prenups?

 Prenuptial agreements have become increasingly common among Americans, moving beyond their traditional association with the wealthy and famous.
 This shift is largely due to changing attitudes toward financial planning and marriage.
-More people, especially millennials, view prenups as a practical step to safeguard their assets and clarify financial responsibilities before entering into marriage.
+More people view prenups as a practical step to safeguard their assets and clarify financial responsibilities before entering into marriage.

 A 2022 Harris Poll revealed that 15% of engaged or married couples have opted for a prenup.
 This reflects a growing trend as individuals seek to protect personal assets, address debt, and establish clear terms for property division.
 The rise in prenups also stems from the desire to avoid potential conflicts and ensure mutual understanding in the event of a divorce.